exteraraujo/java-journey-ester/README.md

 Installation:
-Clone this repository to your local machine:
+Clone this repository to your local machine: git clone https://github.com/your-username/curso-java.git

-bash:
-Copiar código
-git clone https://github.com/your-username/curso-java.git
-Navigate to the project folder:
+Navigate to the project folder: cd curso-java

-bash:
-Copiar código
-cd curso-java
 Open the project in your preferred IDE, such as IntelliJ IDEA or Eclipse, and start working.

 How to Use: